FAQ for Concerned Sons and Daughters of Senior Parents *

 7) When is the loan due and payable?

-The Reverse Mortgage becomes due and payable, generally, when any of these things (among others) happen (read a copy of mortgage and note for more information):
+The Reverse Mortgage becomes due and payable, 50 years after Closing. or generally, when any of these things (among others) happen (read a copy of mortgage and note for more information):

 1) Non payment of taxes, insurance and Association fees (if applicable)